-Before you step inside, head to the courtyard and take in the unique shell dome made up of aluminium scales.
-In the middle of the courtyard, there’s a solemn looking pool that functions as a fountain.
+Before you step inside, head to the courtyard and take in the unique shell dome made up of aluminum scales.
+In the middle of the courtyard, there’s a solemn-looking pool that functions as a fountain.

 Etiquette: Women and men enter the mosque from separate doors.
 Before entering the building, take your shoes off.
 There are cubbies for shoes as soon as you enter.
 The floors are segregated.
 Men stay on the ground floor, and women occupy the upper floor.

 Address: Barbaros Mahallesi, Nuhkuyusu Cd No:2, 34662 Üsküdar/İstanbul | Google Maps

 4. Marmara University Faculty of Theology Mosque (Ilahiyat Camii)

 We’d argue that the Marmara University Faculty of Theology Mosque is Istanbul’s most beautiful mosque.
 Situated between Marmara University and Capitol Shopping Mall, this modern mosque (2015) steals the limelight on Mahir İz Caddessi.

 The standout exterior looks like the embodiment of advanced geometry, poetry and modern art.
 Luckily, the interior is just as divine.
 The dome is composed of glass and wood blocks that spiral up to the ceiling.

 The glass ceiling allows soft light to stream in, imbuing the whole space with peacefulness.
 It’s poetic.
 The stencil-like facade allows more light to enter the sacred space, creating reflective patterns on the carpet.
 You certainly don’t have to be Muslim to appreciate the luminous design of this magnificent building.

 Bonus Tip: There’s a huge cultural center beneath the Mosque, containing a café, a book store, lecture rooms, and more prayer space.
 The design is flawless.